elvindesouza/hardening/README.md

 2. Enable MAC filtering, and add the same MAC addresse.
 These reserved addresses ensure that you can run services over the local network without any confusion because of a sudden change in IP address allocation

-Create a network topology map documenting the routers
+Create a network topology map documenting the routers, extenders and devices, and their corresponding MAC and reserved IP addresses

 From now on, you may assume all devices on the local network are trusted by default.
-If in doubt, remember your schema and check the enumerated network for an IP address that does not match your pattern.
+If in doubt, remember your schema and check the list of hosts on the network for IP addresses that do not match your pattern.

 ## Updates

 Make sure you are running the latest supported version of the operating system, and that all applications/packages are up-to-date.
 ![](updating.png)

-Check for BIOS/UEFI firmware upgrades from the manufacturer(including mobile phones)
+Check for BIOS/UEFI firmware updates from the manufacturer(including mobile phones)

 Do not forget to check for updates for applications with their own updating mechanism.

 **Ensure that security updates for all systems are enabled and preferably set to automatically check, fetch, and perform updates.
-Updates contain (often security)patches from the developers, which is why staying up-to-date is so important.**
+Even regular updates contain (often security)patches from the developers, which is why staying up-to-date is so important.**

 Yes, Microsoft Windows too.
 ![Your Windows Update is 93% complete!](the_great_reboot.jpeg "You VILL update Microsoft Windows and you VILL be happy.")